 Marie Antoinette (1755-1793) was the wife of Louis XVI and the Queen of France between 1774 and 1792.
 Popular accounts have painted Antoinette as a disruptive and despised figure.
-If folklore is to be believed, she was almost single handedly responsible for inciting the French Revolution.
+If folklore is to be believed, she was almost single-handedly responsible for inciting the French Revolution.
 Antoinette’s sexual appetites discredited the regime, humiliated her husband and produced several bastard children.
-Her political intriguing and henpecking of Louis XVI was to blame for much of the king’s poor decision making.
+Her political intriguing and henpecking of Louis XVI were to blame for much of the king’s poor decision making.
 Her profligate spending on costumes, jewellery, trinkets and trivialities pushed the nation to the verge of bankruptcy.
 Even worse, the French queen demonstrated utter disregard for the suffering of those she ruled, a quality reflected in the famous “let them eat cake” meme.
 As often happens in history, only some of this was true.
 The folklore surrounding Marie Antoinette is a construct of libels, exaggerations and fictions.
 She has become a villainous scapegoat for the French Revolution when evidence suggests she was innocent of the allegations made against her.